midas-network/covid19-smh-research/model-output/README.md

 arrow::read_parquet(filename)
 ```

-The date YYYY-MM-DD should correspond to the start date for scenarios
+For the disparities round, the date YYYY-MM-DD should correspond to the
+**due date**, for example: "`2024-03-26`" from
-projection ("first date of simulated transmission/outcomes" as noted in the
+"Phase 1 projections due: March 26, 2024" as noted in the scenario
-scenario description on the main
+description on the main
 [README, Submission Information](https://github.com/midas-network/rsv-scenario-modeling-hub)).

 The `team` and `model` in this file must match the `team` and `model` in the